tnakagami/java-servlet-sample-app/README.md

 mkdir -p src/main/java
 ```

-Next, open XML file of `pom.xml` on your favorite editor.
+Next, open `pom.xml` file on your favorite editor.
 (In my case, I will use "vim".)

 Then, add these sentences between `<dependencies>` and `</dependencies>`.